biocorecrg/RNAseq_course_2019/docs/differential_expression.md

 * Transform raw counts to be able to visualize the data

-DESeq2 developper advice to use: **rlog** or **vst** transformations for visualization and other applications that other than differential testing:<br>
+DESeq2 developper advice to use: **rlog** (Regularized log) or **vst** (Variance Stabilizing Transformation)transformations for visualization and other applications other than differential testing:<br>
 VST runs faster than rlog.
-If the library size of the samples and therefore their size factors vary widely, the rlog transformation is a better option than VST.
+If the library size of the samples and therefore their size factors vary widely, the rlog transformation is more robust.
 <br>
 Both options produce log2 scale data which has been normalized by the DESeq2 method with respect to library size.